kimadactyl/NoiseEater/README.md

 ## Loading

- * `ruby NoiseEater.rb` and uncommenting `run!` like loads a basic but persistent webserver: good for testing uploads, bad for testing changing views/templates.
- * `shotgun` and commenting out `run!` loads a more design-friendly environment but reloads the server on each file load
+ * `rackup`

-In the console output, server messages are in green and user interaction is in blue.
+In the console output, server messages are in green, command line tools in yellow, user interaction in blue and errors in red.

 ## Credits